fedtools/adfstoolkit/README.md

 - Microsoft AD FS v3 or higher
 - Local administrator privileges to schedule privileged jobs
 - AD FS administrator-level permissions to run PowerShell commands
-- Acceptance of the security considerations running PowerShell retrieved from Microsoft’s PowerShellgallery.com
+- Acceptance of the security considerations running PowerShell retrieved from Microsoftâ€™s PowerShellgallery.com

 While not a firm requirement, we strongly suggest a test AD FS environment to perform the installation prior to installing in production.
 You should be aware that after installation, you will see a few thousand trusts displayed within the administration toolset, AD FS-Microsoft Management Console (MMC).
 ###	Minimum Server OS
 Windows Server 2012 R2 or newer is the minimal level of OS supported.
 You should also be current on latest OS and security patch/updates provided by Microsoft.
 ###	Minimum PowerShell Version
-ADFSToolkit uses Microsoft’s PowerShell with Windows Management Framework (WMF) 5.1.
+ADFSToolkit uses Microsoftâ€™s PowerShell with Windows Management Framework (WMF) 5.1.
 To see if your host is WMF5.1 ready, check the Microsoft Compatibility Matrix.
 To quickly see which version of PowerShell you have, open a PowerShell window or PowerShell ISE window and enter $PSVersionTable.
 If you do not see version 5.1, you will need to update your environment first.

 ## Attribute Release Practices of ADFSToolkit
 ADFSToolkit is a component built for and by the research and educational community that embraces scalable attribute release management principles of  R&E federations.
 One of these techniques is the use of Entity Categories for attribute release.
 Entity Categories are tags in SAML2 metadata on an entity that indicate membership in a given category of service.
 The attribute release model using Entity Categories has a release policy set against the category, not the entity.
- When ADFSToolkit parses entities to load into AD FS and encounters an Entity Category called ‘Research and Scholarship’, it automatically creates multiple AD FS transform rules that reflect the minimal set of attributes released, not much different than your public directory pages, for R&S these are:
+ When ADFSToolkit parses entities to load into AD FS and encounters an Entity Category called â€˜Research and Scholarshipâ€™, it automatically creates multiple AD FS transform rules that reflect the minimal set of attributes released, not much different than your public directory pages, for R&S these are:
 - eduPersonPrincipalName (left hand of the at sign of the UPN concatenated with your domain)
 - mail
 - displayName